19 Incredible Starlink Statistics & Facts

 This, at least, according to astronomer Jonathan McDowell.
 Most of those satellites have been transported onboard SpaceX’s Falcon rocket.

-The newest Gen2 satellite will primarily be shipped via SpaceX’s Starship rocket, which is set for orbital test flights in 2023.
+The newest Gen2 satellite will primarily be shipped via SpaceX’s Starship rocket, which is set for orbital test flights throughout 2023 and beyond.

 Sources: Planet4589.org, Starlink Insider